cgbann14/writing/src/ConfidenceLevels.md

 The lowest level is "restored" and has the same criteria for place names.
 The reading has been either completely restored by the ATL editors or there is so little extant epigraphic evidence (e.g. one obol) that there are several possible readings.
+When an amount